 New Year Resolutions Writing Banner or Flipbook:

 I also like to have students make resolutions in my classroom.
-Typically, I start with a short mini-lesson on what resolutions are and how to write them.
-This often includes reading the book Squirrel's New Year's Resolutions.
+Typically, I start with a short mini-lesson on resolutions and how to write them.
+This often includes reading the book Squirrel’s New Year’s Resolutions.

-Both incorporate some writing and goal setting to help get students on track.
-Plus they make an awesome display in my classroom without taking a ton of work on my part.
+Both incorporate some writing and goal-setting to help get students on track.
+Plus, they make an awesome display in my classroom without taking a ton of work on my part.

 Wishing you a great start to January!